mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 **Week of announcement.**

-- Company V2MOM shared at all-hands
+- Company VPMOM shared at all-hands
-- Department V2MOMs are posted
+- Department VPMOMs are posted
 - MLT presents company plan to their departments

 ## Quarterly Leadership Review